Pat13nt0/Pat13nt0/README.md

 * 🔭 I’m currently working on getting PNPT .

-* Practicing touch typing, current record 159 WPm.
+* Practicing touch typing, current record 159 Wpm.

 * 💬 Ask me about : Why are we afraid to have Hope.